Skip to main content

 Can I connect Azure VMs with on-premises infrastructure?

-Yes, through multiple options: 1) Site-to-Site VPN for encrypted connection over the internet, 2) ExpressRoute for dedicated private connection with higher bandwidth and reliability (up to 100 Gbps), 3) Point-to-Site VPN for individual client connections.
+Yes, including via Site-to-Site VPN for an encrypted connection over the internet, ExpressRoute for a dedicated private connection with higher bandwidth and reliability, or Point-to-Site VPN for individual client connections.
 Azure Virtual WAN simplifies hub-and-spoke topologies.
-For hybrid identity, use Azure AD Connect.

 Integration with innFactory

 As a Microsoft Solutions Partner, innFactory supports you in integrating and optimizing Azure Virtual Machines.
-We help with architecture design, migration of on-premises workloads, cost optimization through right-sizing and Reserved Instances, as well as implementation of high-availability and disaster recovery scenarios.
+We help with architecture design, migration of on-premises workloads, cost optimization through right-sizing and suitable pricing models, and implementation of high-availability and disaster recovery scenarios.

 Contact us for a non-binding consultation on Azure Virtual Machines and Microsoft Azure.